-ICMA has set up an Electronic Services Platform (ESP), launched in August 2001, under its USAID/Bolivia-funded project, Using Information and Communications Technology Applications in Support of Municipal and Local Development.
-The ESP, Enlared Municipal, disseminates information resources and tools that promote more transparent and effective local governments in Bolivia.
+ICMA set up an Electronic Services Platform (ESP), launched in August 2001, under its USAID/Bolivia-funded project, Using Information and Communications Technology Applications in Support of Municipal and Local Development.
+The ESP, Enlared Municipal, disseminated information resources and tools that promoted more transparent and effective local governments in Bolivia.
 The ESP was developed under the institutional umbrella of the FAM (National Federation of Municipal Associations) and in collaboration with departmental municipal associations and ACOBOL (Association of Councilwomen).
-Services offered by Enlared include:
+Services offered by Enlared included:

 - A virtual information agency with correspondents in each department providing news articles on issues related to municipal governance

 - A municipal database of information on local governments, their budgets, annual operating plans and resources

 - Training of trainers to increase the pool of local government actors who could use and benefit from Enlared services and technology in general